YeaSoft/netpoldo/doc/readme.txt

 Parameter                         Description
 ---------------------------------+------------------------------------------
                                   This option sets the password for the user root.
-On the console there is no need to know password=<password>               this password, since the consoles go directly into the shell.
+It can be specified as clear text or as a '/etc/shadow'-compatible hash value if password=<password>               prefixed with 'SHADOW:' password=SHADOW:<hash value>      On the console there is no need to know this password, since the consoles go directly
+                                  into the shell.
 The password is useful when logging in via SSH.
 The default password is password